TimothyRedPanda/Timothy_Bridge_Project/README.md

 ### To run this project
 After `git clone` you need to do the following

+* Navigate to the database folder and `touch database.sqlite`
+* Navigate back to the route folder.
 * `npm install`
 * `composer install`
 * `npm run dev`